OFFICE COLD OR SEASONAL HAY FEVER?

 Because hay fever is seasonal it is affected by the environment, so depending on where you are the symptoms may differ in intensity.

 Hay fever symptoms last much longer than a cold but there are a lot of different approaches to help you get through the season.

 - Over the counter treatments: antihistamines such a Loratadine and Cetirizine, which are also non-drowsy.
 Chlorpheniramine is also effective however, it can make you feel drowsy, so it’s recommended that you take this before bed.
 Nasal sprays also provide effective relief for congestion.

 - Eye drops: these provide relief for itchy, red eyes and you can pop them in the fridge before use before a little extra relief!

 If none of the above are helping, it’s time to see a GP.
 A doctor can provide you with prescription-only hay fever treatments, including stronger antihistamines, steroid based nose sprays and prescription eye drops.

-At London Doctors Clinic we offer an array of same day hay fever treatments, including the hay fever injection for long lasting relief.
+At London Doctors Clinic we offer an array of same day hay fever treatments, for long lasting relief.